 Next, let’s consider what is known of William Duncan.
-His records are more problematic, and an easy conclusion can not be drawn at this time.
+His records are more problematic, and an easy conclusion cannot be drawn at this time.
 Currently, find-a-grave links a tombstone for a William W. Duncan as the son of Martha (Sales) and Isaac Duncan.
 The entry states that William Duncan was born 6 Jan 1859 and died 9 Oct 1865.
-However the photograph of the tombstone clearly shows a death date of 2 Dec 1875.
-We could chalk that up to an recording error, but it is still not easy to link this William Duncan to Martha (Sales) and Isaac Duncan.
+However, the photograph of the tombstone clearly shows a death date of 2 Dec 1875.
+We could chalk that up to a recording error, but it is still not easy to link this William Duncan to Martha (Sales) and Isaac Duncan.
 The birth date on the tombstone is in conflict with two other records.
 The first conflict is with the birth date for William’s older sister Sarah Ann Duncan.
 Her tombstone states that she was born 7 Jan 1859.
 Were they twins born one day apart?
-No. Sarah’s birth date is consistent with the 1860 census which states that she is a one year old.
+No. Sarah’s birth date is consistent with the 1860 census which states that she is a one-year-old.
 This leads us to the second conflict.
 William’s age on the same census is 5/12 months; his age is off by one year from the birth date on the tombstone.
-In order for the tombstone to be William’s, the year on the stone should be 1860 not 1859.
+In order for the tombstone to be William’s, the year on the stone should be 1860, not 1859.
 Granted, the tombstone could be William’s if the stone was carved incorrectly.
-Was Isaac Duncan too overcome with grief to remember the exact year of his 15 year old son’s birth?
+Was Isaac Duncan too overcome with grief to remember the exact year of his 15-year-old son’s birth?
 Did he write the date incorrectly or eligibly so that the tombstone mason refused to correct the error?

-In order for the tombstone to belong to Martha’s William, we also need to be able to prove the he was still living in 1870.
-The 1870 Sebastian County, Arkansas census lists a ten year old William living with his father Isaac and step-mother Susan Duncan, so the stone could be William’s.
+In order for the tombstone to belong to Martha’s William, we also need to be able to prove he was still living in 1870.
+The 1870 Sebastian County, Arkansas census lists a ten-year-old William living with his father Isaac and step-mother Susan Duncan, so the stone could be William’s.